22bcs80042/ethavaxmod4/README.md

 THEN we create a transfer() function that is used to transfer the tokens to any other address.Then create a CheckBalance() function that will the reaturn the total token .
 THEN we create a redeem() function that is used to redeem the tokens by the players  for items that are in the game store.
 THEN we create a burn() function that is used to burn extra tokens by players that is not in used.
-And all this transaction should be visible Snowtrace network that is a  Avalanche network.
+And all this transaction should be visible Snowtrace network that is a  Avalanche fuji test network.
 ## Getting Started

 ### Executing Program